COVID-19 misinformation by the United States

 Misinformation related to the COVID-19 pandemic has been propagated by various public figures, including officials of the United States government.
 The Trump administration in particular made a large number of misleading statements about the pandemic.
-A Cornell University study found that former U.S. President Donald Trump was "likely the largest driver" of the COVID-19 misinformation infodemic in English-language media, downplaying the virus and promoting unapproved drugs.
-Others have also been accused of spreading misinformation, including U.S. Secretary of State Mike Pompeo, backing conspiracy theories regarding the origin of the virus, U.S. senators and New York City mayor Bill de Blasio, who downplayed the virus.
+A Cornell University study found that then-president Donald Trump was "likely the largest driver" of the COVID-19 misinformation infodemic in English-language media.
+Trump downplayed the virus and promoted unapproved drugs.
+Other officials were accused of spreading misinformation, including then-U.S. Secretary of State Mike Pompeo, backing conspiracy theories regarding the origin of the virus, several U.S. senators, and then-New York City mayor Bill de Blasio, who downplayed the virus.

+The United States Department of Defense conducted a clandestine social media operation to spread disinformation about Chinese COVID-19 vaccines in Southeast Asia, Central Asia, and the Middle East.
+This operation was initiated under the Trump administration in early 2020 and discontinued by the Biden administration in early 2021.

 Trump administration

-Former United States President Donald Trump and his top economic adviser Larry Kudlow have been accused of spreading misinformation about the coronavirus.
-On February 25, Trump said, "I think that whole situation will start working out.
+Then-president Donald Trump and his then-top economic adviser Larry Kudlow have been accused of spreading misinformation about the coronavirus.
+On February 25, 2020, Trump said, "I think that whole situation will start working out.
 We're very close to a vaccine."
-At the time, SARS-CoV-2 had been spreading in the United States undetected for weeks, and new vaccine development may require a minimum of a year to prove safety and efficacy to gain regulatory approval.
-In an interview with Sean Hannity on March 4, Trump also claimed that the death rate published by the World Health Organization was false, that the correct fatality rate was less than 1 percent, and said, "Well, I think the 3.4 percent is really a false number — and this is just my hunch — but based on a lot of conversations with a lot of people that do this, because a lot of people will have this and it's very mild, they'll get better very rapidly.
+At the time, SARS-CoV-2 had been spreading in the United States undetected for weeks, and development of a vaccine against the virus was predicted to require a minimum of one year.
+In an interview with Sean Hannity on March 4, Trump also claimed that the death rate published by the World Health Organization was false and that the correct fatality rate was less than 1 percent.
+He said, "Well, I think the 3.4 percent is really a false number — and this is just my hunch — but based on a lot of conversations with a lot of people that do this, because a lot of people will have this and it's very mild, they'll get better very rapidly.
 They don't even see a doctor.
 They don't even call a doctor.
 You never hear about those people", that the potential impact of the outbreak was exaggerated by Democrats plotting against him, and that it was safe for infected individuals to go to work.
 In a later tweet, Trump denied having made claims regarding infected individuals going to work, contrary to footage from the interview.